Manage Flink Catalogs and Databases for Confluent Manager for Apache Flink

 Update a database

 You can update a database’s configuration by submitting a PUT request with the updated specification.
-For example, you can update the Kafka cluster connection configuration or connection secret ID.
+For example, you can update the database name, the Kafka cluster configuration or the list of environments with table operation permissions.

 curl -v -H "Content-Type: application/json" \